Accessing WFI Data

 Table to Compare Hubble WFC3, JWST NIRCam, and Roman WFI

 The Roman data volume is so much larger than those for prior space telescope missions that it is necessary to shift the paradigm of data access.
-The Roman Science Platform (RSP) will enable users to run calibration and analysis scripts on the cloud, i.e., "bringing the compute to the data."
+The Roman Science Platform (RSP) will enable users to run analysis scripts on the cloud, i.e., "bringing the compute to the data."
 This model provides rapid and cost-effective data access, alleviating file transfer times and the need for sufficiently powerful, user-maintained computing hardware.
-Roman users may download modest volumes of data (e.g., for recalibration purposes) and will be able to access those data through the archive and download them to their own machines.
+At the same time, the standard archive access will still be fully available.

 How to Access Roman WFI Science Data

 Users are encouraged to use the Roman Science Platform (RSP) for the analysis of WFI data.
 The RSP environment allows easy access to WFI data, along with analysis tools and computing resources.
-More information on the RSP will be added in a future RDox release.
+More information on the RSP will be added in future RDox releases.

 Users will be able to access Roman data through the Roman Science Platform (RSP) and the Barbara A. Mikulski Archive for Space Telescopes (MAST).
+The RSP provides a rich computing environment, allowing broad, low-barrier access to data, compute, and software resources.
 The MAST website features a graphical user interface for querying data, such as searching or filtering files by keywords and positions.
 MAST will also enable WFI cutout services (similar to TESScut), a cross-mission source catalog-based search, and Virtual Observatory services.
-These services will also be enabled on the RSP, and MAST will offer a way for users to smoothly transition from requesting a download to starting up a compute instance on the RSP.
+These services will also be enabled on the RSP, and the two access points (RSP and MAST will be interconnected.

 On the back-end, the Data Access Application Programming Interface (DAAPI) will provide unified public access to Roman data stored on-premises and in cloud endpoints.
 The DAAPI is not a single software stack, but rather a collection of services with consistent access patterns that will allow users to query Roman data.
 In principle, Roman data can also be directly downloaded using AWS URIs associated with each AWS Simple Storage Service (S3) object.